 Have the House Ready for the Market

 You may want to pressure wash the home’s exterior so it looks newer.
 Have the carpets professionally cleaned, and touch up paint in any areas that are scraped or worn.
-Use the military discount at Lowe’s to save 10% on all purchases.
-This will help you get the walls painted and the landscaping completed for less.
+Strategically use military discounts are stores to upgrade paint, landscaping, decor and more.
 Inside, declutter and get rid of any furniture that is not absolutely necessary.
-If you aren’t yet ready to PCS, consider renting a storage unit during the home sale process.
+If you aren’t yet ready to move, consider renting a storage unit during the home sale process

 Selling Your House – Military by Owner

 If you still live in your house or are stationed nearby, you may be able to skip hiring a real estate agent and sell the home yourself.
 The benefit of this strategy is that you will save on agent costs, which average 6% of the final home sales price.
 Three percent typically goes to each of the buyer’s and the seller’s agents.

 The challenge of selling your own home is that you will need to do the marketing and the legal paperwork yourself.
 The website Military By Owner assists military families with this process.
 They act as an intermediary between military families who are buying and selling property.